oletizi/avi-docs/src/site/docs/16.3/openshiftkubernetes-service-configuration-in-vantage/index.md

 In an OpenShift or Kubernetes cloud, <a href="https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/pods_and_services.html">service</a> creation triggers the corresponding creation of Avi Vantage <a href="/docs/latest/api-guide/virtualservice.html/">VirtualService</a> and <a href="/docs/latest/api-guide/pool.html">Pool</a> objects.
 Parameters governing most of the behavior of the Avi Vantage virtual service and its corresponding Avi Vantage pool members are automatically filled in from OpenShift/Kubernetes by the cloud connector.
 Others can be configured via annotations in the OpenShift/Kubernetes service object.
-The following article explains what fields are automatically derived by the cloud connector and how to stipulate additional configuration for Avi VirtualServices and Pools.
+The following article explains what fields are automatically derived by the cloud connector and how to stipulate additional configuration for Avi virtual services and pools.

+### A Note on Tenancy

+OpenShift projects/Kubernetes namespaces map directly to Avi tenants.
+Avi tenants are automatically created and deleted following OpenShift projects/Kubernetes namespaces.
+Virtual services are created in the appropriate tenants.
+For example, services in project 'default' result in virtual service creation in Avi tenant 'default.'

 ## Automatic configuration